grippenet/cluster-compose-tools/README.md

 ## Configuration

 - copy conf.sample to 'conf' and edit it with your setting
+- Create an directory to contains the built files (e.g 'env/')
-- copy env.json.sample to env.json and edit it with your setting
+- copy env.json.sample to env/env.json and edit it with your setting

 conf file will contain the configuration used by the `build` command, and the env.json the variables used to build the environment files from the templates